Zacknstuff/Windash/README.md

 # Windash
-Windash--a dashboard for windows to do random stuff, coded in Autohotkey
+## a dashboard for windows to do random stuff, coded in Autohotkey
+---